Skip to content

 Good fit if you want browser automation without committing to a monthly plan.
 Less mature than E2B or Browserbase, smaller ecosystem.

-Le Bureau runs persistent Linux desktops as Proxmox VMs.
-Each desktop is a complete Ubuntu 22.04 environment with XFCE4, Chrome, terminal, file system, and Claude Code + OpenClaw pre-installed.
-You can watch the agent work in real time through VNC, and Mission Control lets you monitor all your agents from one dashboard.
+Le Bureau runs persistent cloud desktops as dedicated cloud VMs.
+Each desktop is a complete environment with a real desktop, Chrome, terminal, file system, and Claude Code + OpenClaw pre-installed.
+You can watch the agent work in real time, and Mission Control lets you monitor all your agents from one place.

 curl -X POST https://lebureau.talentai.fr/api/desktops \